“Telling the Stories of the Salt River Pima-Maricopa Indian Community”

 Bipartisan Tribal Firearm Access Act Aims to Recognize Tribal IDs as Acceptable Documents

-On March 22, U.S. Rep. Mary Pelota (Yupik; D-AK) and U.S. Rep. Dusty Johnson (R-SD) introduced the bipartisan Tribal Firearm Access Act in their effort to classify tribal IDs as eligible identification documents for the purposes of transferring a firearm.
+On March 22, U.S. Rep. Mary Peltola (Yupik; D-AK) and U.S. Rep. Dusty Johnson (R-SD) introduced the bipartisan Tribal Firearm Access Act in their effort to classify tribal IDs as eligible identification documents for the purposes of transferring a firearm.

 U.S. Senator Markwayne Mullin (Cherokee Nation citizen; R-OK) introduced the companion bill in the Senate with U.S. Senator Mike Rounds (R-SD), a member of the Indian Affairs Committee.

-Pelota said in a statement that, in Alaska, firearms are an essential tool for subsistence and self-defense alike.
+Peltola said in a statement that, in Alaska, firearms are an essential tool for subsistence and self-defense alike.

 “Tribal identification cards are already valid for a variety of uses, including boarding planes and accessing federal buildings and banks across the nation.
 This bill would extend this parity to include the Second Amendment rights of tribal members.
 It is past time that tribal sovereignty is recognized in this regard, and I look forward to working with Rep. Johnson on this essential legislation.”